himavan/p3_ess_basics/README.md

 ## Acknowledgments

-* Examine Each elements in the projects to understand the concepts
+* Examine Each elements in the project to understand the concepts